deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 Data Properties
 ===============

 Some of the Deepchecks' checks (e.g. train-test drift) uses a concept called "Properties".
-Property is a value that is extracted from your data which is either images, labels or predictions.
-This guide explains the motivation behind using the properties, how they works and how to create your own properties to use in the checks.
+Properties are a simple one-dimension values that are extracted from your data which is either images, labels or predictions.
+The properties values' distribution is a characteristic of your data that might have hidden a relation to your model performance.

 What Are Properties Used For?
 =============================

-A property is any single value that can be extracted from your data.
-This property values' distribution is characteristic of your data that might have hidden relation to your model performance, and therefore several checks on those properties can come handy in a few situations:
+The properties might come handy in a few situations:

 1. New unlabeled data: To approximate how your model will work on the new data, since you don't have labels in order to do a performance check.
 If the new data's properties are different by a large margin from the